tektutor/openshift-1317oct-2025/Day2/README.md

 ```

 ## Lab - Create a project to deploy your applications under it
 In the below command, replace 'jegan' with your name.
-The newly created becomes active project automatically.
+The newly created project becomes active project automatically.
 ```
 oc new-project jegan
 ```